 One of the best things about Discord is the ease and freedom you have to hop around and be a part of multiple server communities for an assortment of varying purposes.
 Perhaps you’re the type of person who uses it for strictly gaming, even then you may have multiple gaming communities, guilds, or groups that you enjoy communicating with daily.

 There may come a time when your current nickname no longer defines you and you want to make a change.
 Maybe you just want to add something to it for a special occasion or holiday.
 The beauty of Discord is that it allows you to change your nickname to whatever you want so long as the proper permissions have been granted by the server owner.

 “I have those permissions but what do I do to change my nickname?”

 I’ve got you covered, fam.

 There are a few ways that you can alter or edit your current Discord nickname.
 Keep in mind that you can change your nickname and what’s seen by everyone else in the user list for each server in which you’re a member.
 Also, changing your nickname does not change your account username and people will still be able to locate you using it if they so choose.

-Of the three options, you have to change your nickname, we’ll start with the more in-depth method.
+Of the three options you have to change your nickname, we’ll start with a more in-depth method.